senaite/senaite2.com/docs/quickstart.md

 Also note how the generated ID contains our referenced *Sample Type* `H2O` and is initially in the state `Sample due`, which means that the sample has physically not yet arrived in the lab.

+Continue then with the next section to learn the basic handling of samples in SENAITE.